Friend Ranking in Online Games via Pre-training Edge Transformers: Abstract

 \section{Abstract}

-Friend recall is an important way to improve Daily Active Users (DAU) in Tencent games.
+Friend recall is an important way to improve Daily Active Users (DAU) in online games.
+The problem is to generate a proper lost friend ranking list essentially.
 Traditional friend recall methods focus on rules like friend intimacy or training a classifier for predicting lost players' return probability, but ignore feature information of (active) players and historical friend recall events.
 In this work, we treat friend recall as a link prediction problem and explore several link prediction methods which can use features of both active and lost players, as well as historical events.
 Furthermore, we propose a novel Edge Transformer model and pre-train the model via masked auto-encoders.
 Our method achieves state-of-the-art results in the offline experiments and online A/B Tests of three Tencent games.

 \ccsdesc[500]{Computing methodologies~Neural networks} \ccsdesc[500]{Information systems~Social networks}